xiaoxianyu-office/mm/skills/mechanics/shootshulkerbullet.md

 Added in 4.12 MM

 This skill seems to require an entity for a target.
-Tried using @forward{f=30;y=0} and it did spawn the shulker bullet.
+Tried using @forward{f=30;y=0} and it did not spawn the shulker bullet.

 ------------